Netvibes 2.0

 //$curl->store_cookies($cookies_file);

-//Uncomment next line if you want to set credentials
+//Uncomment next line if you want to set credentials for basic http_auth

 //$curl->set_credentials($username, $password);